 - IGORA ROYAL Absolutes

 - IGORA ROYAL Silver Whites

-Each of these lines is used for specific coloring needs.
+Each of these lines is used for specific colouring needs.

 The IGORA ROYAL Highlifts line is used for when intense rinsing is needed.
 For example, when we want to get a light blonde without bleaching or when we work with very dark hair.
 (In both cases, my hair type!)

 Here you have other reviews I have done of colours from this range, so that you can have an idea of how they look.